andipaetzold/react-firehooks/README.md

 #### useObject

+Returns and updates the DataSnapshot of the Realtime Database query

 ```javascript
 const [dataSnap, loading, error] = useObject(query);
 ```

+Params:

+-   `query`: Realtime Database query

+Returns:

+-   `value`: DataSnapshot; `undefined` if query is currently being fetched, or an error occurred
+-   `loading`: `true` while fetching the query; `false` if the query was fetched successfully or an error occurred
+-   `error`: `undefined` if no error occurred

 #### useObjectOnce

+Returns the DataSnapshot of the Realtime Database query.
+Does not update the DataSnapshot once initially fetched

 ```javascript
 const [dataSnap, loading, error] = useObjectOnce(query);
 ```

+Params:

+-   `query`: Realtime Database query

+Returns:

+-   `value`: DataSnapshot; `undefined` if query is currently being fetched, or an error occurred
+-   `loading`: `true` while fetching the query; `false` if the query was fetched successfully or an error occurred
+-   `error`: `undefined` if no error occurred

 #### useObjectValue

+Returns and updates the DataSnapshot of the Realtime Database query

 ```javascript
 const [objectValue, loading, error] = useObjectValue(query);
 ```

+Params:

+-   `query`: Realtime Database query

+Returns:

+-   `value`: Object value; `undefined` if query is currently being fetched, or an error occurred
+-   `loading`: `true` while fetching the query; `false` if the query was fetched successfully or an error occurred
+-   `error`: `undefined` if no error occurred

 #### useObjectValueOnce

+Returns the DataSnapshot of the Realtime Database query.
+Does not update the DataSnapshot once initially fetched

 ```javascript
 const [objectValue, loading, error] = useObjectValueOnce(query);
 ```

+Params:

+-   `query`: Realtime Database query

+Returns:

+-   `value`: Object value; `undefined` if query is currently being fetched, or an error occurred
+-   `loading`: `true` while fetching the query; `false` if the query was fetched successfully or an error occurred
+-   `error`: `undefined` if no error occurred

 ### Firestore